open-sauced/docs/docs/maintainers/understanding-insights.md

 ### Monitoring Pull Request (PR) Activity

 Knowing the status of PRs (open, closed, draft, merged) helps in understanding the workflow efficiency and backlog.
 High volumes of open or draft PRs might indicate a need for more resources or a revision of your review process.
-Conversely, a steady flow of merged PRs can a healthy, active development process.
+Conversely, a steady flow of merged PRs can indicate a healthy, active development process.

 ### Measuring and Improving PR Velocity